e4c5/docker-php/README.md

 # docker php mysql nginx

-This docker compose setup will make allow you to easily and quickly serve your PHP app that's backed by a mysql database on any linux server.
+This docker compose setup will allow you to easily and quickly serve your PHP app with a mysql database almost anywhere.